CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

     kubectl get service nginxexternal
     ```

 1. In the Bash session within the Cloud Shell pane, review the output and record the value in the **External-IP** column.
 You will need it in the next step.
+If it is in a **Pending** state, then try to run the command again and again until you get the IP address.

     ![image](../images/az500lab9-29.png)